 - Height 6' 2", Weight 240 lb.

 Biographical information

 Giuseppe Mazzanti has played for the Italian national team in several events, including the 2004 Olympics.
-After a year in the minor leagues, he has played in Italy, having a big year in 2007.
+After a year in the minor leagues, he has played in Italy, winning three MVP awards.
 His cousin Leonardo Mazzanti has also played for the Italian national team.